Newton North High School: House system

 The school is divided into administrative units called "Houses".
 Each has its own office, secretary, and Dean (formerly "Housemaster"), who deals with administrative and disciplinary matters for house students.
 The House system was designed to provide better communication, distributed administration, more personal attention to individuals, a smaller peer group for students, more practical social events, and intra-house athletic teams.
 The houses are Adams, Barry, Beals and Riley, with each year group occupying one house.
 In the period of its largest population (≈3,000 students in the 1960s and later), there were six houses – the two additional houses being Bacon and Palmer – which also contained student common rooms and teachers' lounges.
 Originally, students in the same class were broken up into different houses; now the four houses correspond to the four grade levels.
 Students remain in the same house throughout their four years at Newton North.
-Houses are named for notable former principals, such as J.N.
-Beals and E.D.
+Houses are named for notable former principals, such as Dr. Leo J. Barry, J.N.
+Beals, and E.D.
 Adams.

 Academics

 Newton North offers both traditional college-preparatory academic courses along with technical and vocational training.
 Traditional courses in the humanities and the sciences are streamed, often with College Prep, Advanced College Prep, Honors and Advanced Placement options.
 Starting with the 2014–2015 school year, course levels were renamed to College Prep (formerly CII), Advanced College Prep (formerly (CI), and Honors/Advanced Placement (no change).
 Non-standard courses include video production, architecture, automobile repair, and biodiesel production.

+Currently there are 5 levels of Classes; No Level, College Prep (CP), Advanced College Prep (ACP), and Honors(H).
+Additionally for some classes there is Advanced Placement(AP) that falls under the Honors umbrella, additionally there is an Accelerated form of ACP that is only found in the Mathematics department.

 Newton North held the sixth position in Boston Magazine's 2010 rankings of public high schools.